 What you can do: If you have an infection, your doctor may give you antibiotics.
 You should avoid people who are sick.
 Anyone who comes to see you in the hospital after a stem-cell transplant will have to wear masks and gloves.
 At home, wash your hands often and avoid touching your or your pet’s poop.
 You’ll even need to keep flowers out of your home.
 They may have fungi that cause infections.

 After you have chemotherapy and radiation, you can get painful sores inside your mouth.

 What you can do: They usually go away soon after treatment.
 Your doctor can give you a medicine to numb the pain for a while so you can eat and drink more comfortably.

 What you can do: Your doctor could lower your medicine dosage or even stop using that drug if your pain gets too bad.
 They can also give you a separate medication to ease these symptoms.

 Surgery to fix bones damaged by myeloma can also cause temporary pain.

 What you can do: Pain-relieving drugs can make you feel better for the few days after surgery.

 Meds like bortezomib (Velcade), carfilzomib (Kyprolis), and ixazomib (Ninlaro) can cause constipation, diarrhea, nausea, or vomiting.
 Other chemotherapy drugs, bisphosphonates, and radiation treatments can make you queasy or throw up.
-Steroids may also make your stomach upset, or make you feel very hungry so you gain weight.
+Steroids may also make your stomach upset.

 What you can do: Stool softeners or laxatives can ease constipation.
 You can also drink more fluids, eat high-fiber foods, and stay active to get your digestion moving.
 Anti-diarrheal drugs can help with diarrhea, as can drinking fluids and a low-fiber diet.
 You can also take meds to ease nausea, and it’s helpful to eat smaller meals more often throughout the day if you feel sick to your stomach.